Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Postinor.
+Consult your doctor or pharmacist before taking Postinor.

-If any of the following situations affect you, tell your doctor before taking Postinor as emergency contraception may not be suitable for you.
-Your doctor may prescribe another type of emergency contraceptive.
+If any of the following situations apply to you, inform your doctor before taking Postinor, as emergency contraception may not be suitable for you.
+Your doctor may prescribe a different type of emergency contraceptive.

-• If you are pregnant or think you may be.
+• If you are pregnant or think you may be pregnant.
 This medicine will not work if you are already pregnant.
-If you are already pregnant, Postinor will not interrupt the pregnancy, so Postinor is not an "abortive pill".
+If you are pregnant, Postinor will not interrupt the pregnancy, so Postinor is not an "abortion pill".

 You may already be pregnant if:

-• your period has been delayed by more than 5 days, or if you have had unusual bleeding when your next period was due;
+• your period is more than 5 days late, or you have had unusual bleeding when your next period was due;

-• after your last period, you have had unprotected sex and more than 72 hours have passed.
+• you have had unprotected sex since your last period and more than 72 hours have passed.

 Postinor is not recommended if:

-• you have a condition of the small intestine (such as Crohn's disease) that inhibits the absorption of the drug;
+• you have a disease of the small intestine (such as Crohn's disease) that inhibits drug absorption;

 • you have severe liver problems;